LeylaShams/project1/README.md

 # Features
 * All tables  in at 3rd Normal Form.

-* The back-end system  use JDBC to connect to the database
+* The back-end system  uses JDBC to connect to the database

 * The application deployed onto a Tomcat Server.